 Ásbyrgi - the Shelter of the Gods is located in Jökulsárgljúfur canyon way up in North-Iceland.
 It is one of the most magical places in Iceland, and definitely my most favourite place here in my country.
-It is like out of this world and when it opens up and I can see it from the road I feel like a kid, I am so excited about seeing it again.
+It is like out of this world and when it opens up and I can see it from the road I feel like a kid, I am so excited about seeing it again :)

 Ásbyrgi belongs to the former Jökulsárgljúfur National Park, which is now the northernmost part of Vatnajökull National Park.
 It is 3.5 km in length and 1.1 km across with up to 100 meters high walls!

 The geological explanation varies to a great extent from what the Vikings believed, but I will stick to this explanation :)

 By the way, Ásbyrgi is considered to be the capital city of the Elves of Iceland and psychic people have seen many homes, public buildings, and concert halls belonging to the elves in the cliffs

 Ásbyrgi is divided in the middle by a 250 meters wide cliff, which is called the Island or "Eyjan" in Icelandic.
 From the camping site, a hiking trail leads to the top of the Island and all the way to the end where you can have a fantastic view of Ásbyrgi.

 The hike starts by a sign which reads "Eyjan".
-The first part of the hike you have to climb up onto the top of the rock, just a small climb.
+In the first part of the hike, you have to climb up onto the top of the rock, just a small climb.

 This is such a lovely hike as the view from here is breathtaking, to say the least.
 Well, I am so much in love with Àsbyrgi, that I find everything beautiful here.

 I did this hike some years ago and only took photos on a small camera, so they are not good, but I hope to do this hike again soon.

 You will find several hiking trails in Ásbyrgi, one leading to the beautiful Botnstjörn pond.
 It is called Skógarstígur trail and is 3.6 km long one way, but a very lovely easy hike by the cliff face, where you can see various formations, some of which look like faces.

 The hike also takes you through a small forest.
 It is indeed a very lovely hike.

-It starts opposite the road from the campsite and takes you by the cliffs on the eastern side of Àsbyrgi.
+This hike starts opposite the road from the campsite and takes you by the cliffs on the eastern side of Àsbyrgi.

-The view from the rim of Ásbyrgi
+The view from the rim of Ásbyrgi of Botnstjörn pond

 It is also possible to climb up the cliffs and walk on the edge.
 There is a path up the cliffs with chains to make it easier to ascend or you can start from the Information centre and cross the golf course.